 Depending on individual circumstances, this may be at the entrance to a specific road, the entrance to the development, or to strategically / centrally placed mailbox nests within the development, (provided these are within the existing delivery route and does not impact on the existing network by doing so).

-You will need to check that the rural delivery service is available in your area by contacting our Customer Service Centre.
+You will need to check that the rural delivery service is available in your area by contacting our National Contact Centre.
 If the service is not available, ask about other New Zealand Post delivery services that may be available including Private Box, Counter Delivery or Community mailboxes.

 On being accepted for the service, you will be advised of your correct postal address.
 Don’t forget to redirect your mail to your new postal address.
 A redirection form can be completed online or at your local PostShop.
 You will need to present some form of identification.